alanng10/class-lang/Docue/Article/Type/a.md

 Type index is did.

 Type board has 4 extra button below center of last row of Type index.
-The first button is Index button.
+The first button is System button.
-The second button is System button.
+The second button is Launch button.
 The third button is Frame button.
-The fourth button is Module button.
+The fourth button is Index button.
 The 4 button is alpha button.

 Type is Class module list for type input.